smart-edge-open/specs/doc/openness_howto.md

 CCE_K8S_CLIENT_KEY_PATH=...
 GITHUB_TOKEN=...
 ```

 > Note: Github token is not needed if you are using offline installer.

-Or run cce directly:
+Build controller using `make build` and run using `make all-up` or run cce directly:

 ```
 go build -o dist/cce ./cmd/cce